-The Group's investment properties with a carrying value of approximately \$2,375,141,000 (2014: \$2,177,766,000) have been mortgaged to secure loan facilities granted to the Group (see Note 16).
+The Group's investment properties with a carrying value of approximately \$2,547,774,000 (2015: \$2,375,141,000) are mortgaged for credit facilities granted to the Group (see Note 17).

 Classification of Investment Property

 A subsidiary of the Company has appointed a hotel manager for its hotel which is currently under construction.